min2ha/ukwa-site/content/target/21817/index.en.md

   "subject": null
 }

-# British Institute of International and Comparative Law (BIICL)

 The British Institute of International and Comparative Law (BIICL) provides informed, independent and practical legal ideas for a global community.
 It was founded in 1958.